aradar1/belly-button-challenge/README.md

 Hints
 Use console.log inside of your JavaScript code to see what your data looks like at each step.

-Refer to the Plotly.js documentationLinks to an external site. when building the plots.
+Refer to the Plotly.js documentationLinks to an external site. when building the plots.# leaflet-challenge